Exeter Energy, Environment and Economy (4E)

 - Research lead: Dr Xiaoyu Yan - Senior Lecturer

-- Dr Victor Kouloumpis – Research Fellow on the CEReS and ICE projects
+- Dr Victor Kouloumpis – Senior Research Fellow on the WEFWEBS, CEReS, ICE, ExeMPLaR and CLIP projects.

 - Yang Qu - PhD student

-- Tianduo Peng – Visiting PhD student from Institute of Energy, Environment and Economy, Tsinghua University
+- Hongli Liu – Visiting PhD student from China University of Geosciences

 Securing a sustainable supply of water, energy and food while at the same time protecting the environment is a key global issue.
 Traditionally, policymaking for each sector (food, water, energy and environment) has been designed largely in isolation, without consideration of the synergies and trade-offs between them, leading in some cases to overexploitation of natural resources, increasing competition between sectors and negative externalities.
 This has been the case for the agricultural expansion planned in Ecuador and Peru during the last decades to take advantage of a growing international market.